nagydani/seedling/seed/README.md

  * `over` ( a b -- a b a )
  * `third` ( a b c -- a b c a )
- * `>r` (pronounced *"to-r"*) moves the top element of the data stack to the return stack
+ * `>r` (pronounced *"to-r"*) moves the top element of the data stack to the return stack.
- * `r>` (pronounced *"r-from"*) moves the top element of the return stack to the data stack
+ * `r>` (pronounced *"r-from"*) moves the top element of the return stack to the data stack.

 All of the above always succeeds.

-### Arithmetic primitives
+### Binary Arithmetic primitives

+These functions replace the top two cells of the data stack with the result of some arithmetic operation on them.

  * `+` (pronounced *"plus"*) takes two cells from the top of the data stack and replaces them by their